Meson properties and symmetry emergence based on the deep neural network: Meson encoding methods and data enhancement

-All the data points produced by MC sampling from an original meson share the same quantum numbers, with only the mass feature being varied.
+All data points produced by MC sampling from an original meson share the same quantum numbers, with only the mass feature being varied.
 After this data enhancement, each meson state is effectively expanded, and the total data sample is increased from $\sim400$ to ${\sim200000}$.
 This process simulates the statistical nature of experimental detections and efficiently enhances the robustness of the neural network model.
 In \autoref{F-Gauss} we show the resulting mass distributions for $\pi(1300)$ and $\psi(4040)$.
 While the augmented mass values introduce a necessary variance, this can also obscure the precise hierarchy between different meson states.
 The auxiliary feature $N$ is therefore particularly important in this context, as it provides a stable, normalized index of each meson's position in the mass spectrum, complementing the fluctuating mass value.
+During the inference stage, the model utilizes the standard experimental central values\,(as listed in the PDG) as input without augmentation to produce deterministic width predictions.